gcziprusz/project-tmpl/web/blueprint.md

 In the `src/api` folder, we find two important JavaScript files. `authenticator.js` handles authentication-related functionalities, allowing users to log in and log out securely.
 On the other hand, `musicPlaylistClient.js` acts as a Data Access Object (DAO) for our API, interacting with API endpoints to load, save, and delete data related to music playlists.

 ## 5. [src/components/header.js](./src/components/header.md):
 The `header.js` file, located in the `src/components` folder, represents the header component of our website.
-It defines the structure and behavior of the header that appears on all pages.
+It defines the structure and behavior of the header that is embedded on all pages.
 This ensures consistency across the website and provides easy navigation for users.

 ## 6. [src/pages/createPlaylist.js](./src/pages/createPlaylist.md):
 The `createPlaylist.js` file, located in the `src/pages` folder, represents a page-specific module for creating playlists.
 It defines the behavior and functionalities associated with the "Create Playlist" page.
 This separation of concerns allows us to manage and maintain each page's code independently.